robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 ssh-keygen -t rsa
 ```

 Press enter to avoid editing the name of the key, if you don't want to require a password each time enter again.
+Add it to `GitLab` using [this tutorial](https://docs.gitlab.com/user/ssh/).

 ## CLONE THE REQUIRED REPOS